agustinmista/fire-peer-review/README.md

 * The email subject and body can be changed in the template files (`subject.txt` and `body.txt`).
 * Chalmers credentials can be passed via CLI arguments or interactively.
 * The `test_submission.tar.gz` is provided to run tests before using it for real.
+* We log sent email addresses to a file (default `sent.log`) to be ignored on subsequent runs.
+This is to avoid sending duplicates in case we hit the server's rate limit.

 ## Dependencies